msk-mind/docker/qupath/README.md

 This repo contains a containerized version of QuPath+StarDist with GPU support.
 These containers can be built and run using Docker (Section 2) or Singularity (Section 1).

+# Prerequisites

+1. Docker or Singularity
+2. Java 1.8

 # Overview

 ## What is QuPath?